TREASURIES-Treasuries slip after Yellen says tax cuts should be repealed

 NEW YORK, Jan 19 (Reuters) - U.S. Treasury yields fell slightly on Tuesday after U.S. Treasury secretary nominee Janet Yellen said during Senate confirmation testimony that tax cuts enacted in 2017 for large corporations should be repealed.

-Yellen advocated the need for hefty fiscal spending in her Senate Finance Committee testimony but also said it is necessary for U.S. companies to be competitive globally.
+Benchmark 10-year yields US10YT-RR traded just off their session low of 1.090%, falling from earlier slight gains.

+President-elect Joe Biden, who will be sworn into office on Wednesday, outlined a $1.9 trillion stimulus package proposal last week, saying bold investment was needed to jump-start the economy and accelerate the distribution of vaccines to bring the virus under control.

-Earlier, breakeven interest rates on U.S. 10-year TIPS US10YTIP=RR, which measure expected annual inflation for the next 10 years, rose to a more than a two-year high of 2.11% on Tuesday, from 2.089% on Friday.
+Earlier, breakeven interest rates on U.S. 10-year TIPS US10YTIP=RR, which measure expected annual inflation for the next 10 years, rose to a more than a two-year high of 2.11%, up from 2.089% on Friday.

 Rates at the long end have been rising on expectations of rising inflation.